 Good luck on your ulcer healing journey.

 Update Feb 26, 2021: Thank you for all of your follow-up questions and interest in this topic.
 I couldn’t have anticipated the amount of people struggling with ulcers right along with me.
 Many of you asked how I’m doing now and I’m fully healed (and very grateful).
-I recently released the 5 Step Ulcer Healing Guide to help other people who want to know how they can heal their ulcer naturally.
+I released the 5 Step Ulcer Healing Guide to help other people who want to know how to heal their ulcer naturally.